 This is a very new playground, right on the beach in HB just a few blocks from Main Street and the Pier.
 It’s a great play area, completely fenced in.
 Just like the name implies, it’s an all inclusive playground with play structures for all kids.

-There are so many great restaurants in Orange County!
-I’ll name some of our favorites but there are so many more.
+There are so many great, family friendly restaurants in Orange County!
+I’ll name some of our favorites but there are so many more so definitely do some research before visiting Orange County with kids!

 This is quite possibly our favorite restaurant in Orange County!
 It’s a vegan restaurant with a large raw menu as well.
 They use all organic produce and only natural ingredients.
 The food here is phenomenal, even if you aren’t vegan it is worth a visit!
 Milana loves this place especially the rainbow in the sky dessert!